-Fiscal 2013 Performance
+Fiscal 2015 Performance

-Fiscal 2013 was a strong year for the Company.
-During fiscal 2013, the Company (a) increased its operating margin, (b) actively leveraged its business infrastructure to support new products and revenue sources while maintaining intelligent cost management, (c) continued building a foundation for future growth by making targeted investments in new product development and acquisitions, (d) increased revenues over our prior year despite the fact that revenues for fiscal 2012 were unusually high due to a large U.S. Army program which was substantially completed during that fiscal year and (e) further improved sustainability of revenues by growing the Company's addressable markets; all of which resulted in the fifth consecutive year of record non-GAAP earnings.
+Fiscal 2015 was a strong year for the Company.
+During fiscal 2015, the Company (a) had record revenues, record non-GAAP earnings per share and record free cash flow, (b) increased its adjusted EBITDA margin, (c) actively leveraged its business infrastructure to support new products and revenue sources while maintaining intelligent cost management, (d) continued building a foundation for future growth by making targeted investments in new product development and acquisitions, and (e) further improved sustainability of revenues by growing the Company's addressable markets, all while increasing R&D spending by more than twice the rate of sales growth.

-Leverage Business Infrastructure and Growth in Operating Income Margin.
-Even as the Company launched new products, entered new markets, and invested substantial amounts in R&D and in connection with the implementation of the Mexico screening services program, the Company actively leveraged its business infrastructure and maintained intelligent cost management, resulting in a significantly improved operating margin of 9.3% as compared to 8.3% in the prior year.
+Leverage Business Infrastructure.
+Even as the Company launched new products, entered new markets, and invested substantial amounts in R&D, the Company actively leveraged its business infrastructure and maintained intelligent cost management.

 Growth in Markets and Opportunities.
-In fiscal 2013, in addition to growing revenues over the prior year, the Company continued to expand its addressable markets through new product introductions and targeting of markets that did not previously represent a significant source of revenues.
-This dynamic approach has served, and the Company believes it will continue to serve, to sustain growth even through periods such as the past year, when many sectors of the global economy, including much of the rest of the security inspection industry, experienced significant headwinds.
+In fiscal 2015, in addition to growing revenues over the prior year, the Company continued to expand its addressable markets through new product introductions and targeting of markets that did not previously represent a significant source of revenues.
+This dynamic approach has served, and the Company believes it will continue to serve, to sustain growth over the long term.
 Examples include: